FlawlessNa/Legends/README.md

 ### Performance Improvement
 - [ ] Ability to group multiple characters (aka engines) into single process.
 This means every generators for that engine needs to be created N times.
 There will also be N instances of game data.
+- [ ] Ability to only retrieve first action in pathfinding parser instead of entire actions

 ### Inventory Cleanup